StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 This problem is defined as follows: _Given a complete graph G with weighted edges, find the minimum weight Hamiltonian cycle.
 That is, a cycle that passes through each node exactly once and minimizes the total weight sum._

-Note that the graph needs to be *complete*: there needs to exist an edge conecting each possible pair of nodes.
+Note that the graph needs to be *complete*: there needs to exist an edge connecting each possible pair of nodes.
 For graphs based in real places, this makes sense: you can just connect two places with an edge with a weight equal to their distance, or their estimated travel time.

 For a concrete example, look at the following graph.